fstark/blog/content/blog/wozdle/wozdle.md

 While not extremely efficient for traversal, those two data structures are the core of the Wozdle implementation.

-We use those at two different place:
+It is used at two different place:

-* At the begining, we pick a number between 0 and 2309.
+* At the begining, we pick a number between 1 and 2309.
+This is the guess the player must find.
 We then scan the vocabulary list and the answer bit map at the same time, ending when we have seen the right numbers of '1' in the bitmap.
-This gives the number of the word choosen by the computer.
+This gives the number associated to the word choosen by the computer, which we decode as 5 ASCII characters.

 * When the user picks a word, we convert it to a number and scan the vocabulary list until we find it, or the end.
+This enables us to validate if a word is in the vocabulary or not

 ## The UX

 For me, a big part of the fun of developping for vintage computers is that we operate within a set of hard constraints.
 The graphical rendering is often one of the most stringent one.
 In the case of the Apple 1, here is the list of constraints, which are not apparent when looking at a screenshot ("oh, this looks like an older Apple ][!"]):

+{% blogimage "img/apple1 hex screen", "This is not at all like an Apple ][" %}

 ### The constraints